By Melissa McLaughlin

 After a long and unyielding hike, with weary muscles, parched mouths and hungry stomachs, it was experiencing the pure, profound glory of God’s creation that restored us.

-In the much the same way, we often find the journey of life to be grueling with stretches of greater and greater difficulty waiting ahead.
+In much the same way, we often find the journey of life to be grueling with stretches of greater and greater difficulty waiting ahead.
 As the years pass, the incline grows steeper still.

 When the path gets tough, when mile upon mile of jagged rocks lay before us, when the mountain looms larger than ever before, may we pause and remember this, the Lord Jesus is the one who restores our innermost being.